saifulferoz/select2table-bundle/README.md

     }
 }
 ```
-Note that this only works with Select2 version 4.
-If you are using Select2 version 3.X please use `"tetranz/select2entity-bundle": "1.*"` in `composer.json`

 * Run `php composer.phar update feroz/select2table-bundle` in your project root.
 * Update your project `config/bundles.php` file and add this bundle to the $bundles array: